64 amazing alcohol-free things to do in Dubai if you're doing sober October

 Banish those blues with these fun activities…

-Here are 62 fabulous things to try…
+Here are 64 fabulous alcohol-free things to do in Dubai:

 Make your own Kimchi and Chilli paste with Tabchilli